 - Internship matching process – October to March

-- Mandatory Pre-Departure Sessions – Mid-March to Early May, and MIT-Brazil campus events encouraged throughout the year for further enrichment.
+- Mandatory Pre-Departure Sessions – Mid-March to Early May, and MISTI Brazil campus events encouraged throughout the year for further enrichment.

 - Begin Internship – Late May / Early June